doobah/icepack/README.md

 - The number of types [int]
 - For each type:
   - The type's assembly qualified name [string]
-  - The ID of the type's parent [uint]
+  - Whether the type has a parent [bool]
   - The number of serializable fields in the type [int]
   - For each field:
     - The field name [string]
 - The number of objects [int]
 - A flag stating whether the root object is a reference type [bool]
-- For each reference-type object:
+- For each reference-type object, include some metadata used to pre-instantiate the object:
   - The object's type ID [uint]
+  - If the object is a string:
+    - The value of the string [string]
   - If the object is an array, list, hashset, or dictionary:
     - The length [int]
 - If the root object is a value type: